 When you purchase a group plan, you are buying against the group aggregate.
 You are not just buying a number of plans.
 If all plans were the same, buying in bulk would always make the most economic sense, right?
 If only that was the case for health insurance.
 Unfortunately, the older any of your employees get, the more likely they are to actually use their insurance.
 And insurance companies don’t make money on you using their products, they make money on you not using it.

 So, costs end up increasing not just for that older individual but for the entire team, and not equitably either.
 Almost always, when you look at a good-sized group, you will see that when you move everyone to individualized plans, the aggregate cost goes down.
 Even though some people’s individual prices increased, most of the rest decreased!
 And don’t worry, there are compliant ways to take care of those higher-cost people by not increasing their costs and still decreasing yours.
-This method is regularly used to enhance benefits plans and products for employers and their teams.
+This method is used to enhance benefits plans and products.

 Don’t give in to the group health myth that buying in bulk is always cheaper!